marufk21/Notes-App/README.md

 # QuickNote

-The Notes App is a web application built using the MERN stack that allows users to create, view, edit, and delete notes.
+The Note App is a web application built using the MERN stack that allows users to create, view, edit, and delete notes.

 Link -